mohimi-coder/minishell/README.md

 🚀 This project was one of the most challenging yet rewarding experiences in the 42 curriculum.
 It involved handling numerous test cases and learning a wide range of topics, from software architecture and system calls to team coordination and task distribution.

 ⚡ Initially, building a shell that mimics Bash seemed intimidating.
-My prior knowledge of shells was limited to basic usage, and I had no idea how they worked internally.
+Our prior knowledge of shells was limited to basic usage, and we had no idea how they worked internally.

-➥ Creating a shell from scratch was a significant challenge, but it highlighted one of the core aspects I love about the 42 pedagogy: constantly facing new challenges and learning opportunities, from the early days of the Piscine (42 selection phase) up to now.
+➥ Creating a shell from scratch was a significant challenge, but it highlighted one of the core aspects we love about the 42 pedagogy: constantly facing new challenges and learning opportunities, from the early days of the Piscine (42 selection phase) up to now.

-💥 Minishell is a substantial project, especially for beginners, and it required careful planning and research to avoid major redesigns later—although I still ended up making significant changes.
+💥 Minishell is a substantial project, especially for beginners, and it required careful planning and research to avoid major redesigns later—although We still ended up making significant changes.

-👩🏻‍💻🧑🏻‍💻 Since this was a team project, I needed to find a partner.
+👩🏻‍💻🧑🏻‍💻 Since this was a team project, We needed to find a partner.
 After forming a team of two, we started coordinating tasks and working together.

 🛑 The shell has two main parts: parsing (processing user input) and execution (running the parsed commands).
-Through this project, I not only improved my technical skills but also learned valuable lessons in teamwork and project management.
+Through this project, We not only improved my technical skills but also learned valuable lessons in teamwork and project management.

 #</> Anyway, let’s have a project overview…